presidio-oss/specif-ai/docs/docs/current/ai-interaction.md

-# AI Interaction & Features ✨
+# Intelligent Requirement Interaction ✨

-Specifai offers powerful AI interaction capabilities that enhance your workflow.
-This guide covers the AI Chat Interface and AI-Powered Inline Editing features.
+Specifai offers powerful intelligent requirement interaction capabilities that enhance your workflow.
+This guide covers the Intelligent Chat Interface and Intelligent Inline Editing features.

 ## 💬 AI Chat Interface

-The AI Chat Interface is your on-demand SDLC assistant within Specifai.
+The Intelligent Chat Interface is your on-demand SDLC assistant within Specifai.
 It uses natural language understanding and context awareness to streamline your requirements management.

 <div align="center">

 ![Chat Interface](../../static/gif/specifai-chat.gif)
-*Your AI-powered chat for real-time assistance*
+*Your intelligent chat for real-time assistance*

 </div>

 ### Key Capabilities

 1.  **Natural Language Understanding:**
-    * Engage with the AI using everyday language.
+    * Engage with the system using everyday language.
 The chat interprets your intent and context to perform relevant actions.
     * Ask questions like:
         * *"Can you refine the BRD for authentication based on SSO?"*
         * *"Add NFR data privacy guidelines."*